 1. Kidney Detox

 Being our body’s natural detox filter, the kidneys receive their fair share of toxic chemicals.
-Alcohol and certain heavy metals are harmful to the kidneys.
-Thus, it is good to go for a detox as often as possible.1 2

 There are different types of kidney detoxes and most work by removing toxic chemicals and flushing it out through urine.
 Here’s a sample detox with the hydrangea root, which can be found in natural health product stores.3